nsubtil/lift/docs/lift-vs-thrust.rst

 .. rubric:: Footnotes

-.. [#pod_vtable] This is not strictly true: some of the memory containers expose virtual methods, which imply a virtual function table needs to exist.
+.. [#pod_vtable] This is not strictly true: some of the memory containers expose virtual methods, which imply a virtual function table needs to exist, making the object non-POD.
 In such cases, Lift takes care to ensure that *no virtual functions are exposed on the GPU interface*.
 This means that, while the CPU virtual function table pointer is copied by value to the GPU, it can not actually be used on the GPU, making this usage safe.